Decline in insect populations: Context

 A March 2019 statement by the Entomological Society of America said there was not yet sufficient data to predict an imminent mass extinction of insects and that some of the extrapolated predictions might "have been extended well past the limits of the data or have been otherwise over-hyped".
 For some insect groups such as some butterflies, moths, bees, and beetles, declines in abundance and diversity have been documented in European studies.
 These have generally led to an overall pattern of decline, but there are variable trends for individual species within groups.
 For instance, a minority of British moths are becoming more common.
 Other areas have shown increases in some insect species, although trends in most regions are currently unknown.
 It is difficult to assess long-term trends in insect abundance or diversity because historical measurements are generally not known for many species.
 Robust data to assess at-risk areas or species is especially lacking for arctic and tropical regions and a majority of the southern hemisphere.

+In March 2019 Chris D. Thomas and other scientists wrote in response to the apocalyptic "Insectageddon" predictions of Sánchez-Bayo, "we respectfully suggest that accounts of the demise of insects may be slightly exaggerated".
+They called for "joined-up thinking" in responding to insect declines, backed up by more robust data than were currently available.

+Global estimates

+A 2020 meta-analysis found that globally terrestrial insects appear to be declining in abundance at a rate of about 9% per decade, while the abundance of freshwater insects appears to be increasing by 11% per decade.
+The study analysed 166 long-term studies, involving 1676 different sites across the world.
+It found considerable variations in insect decline depending on locality – the authors considered this a hopeful sign, as it suggests local factors, including conservation efforts, can make a big difference.
+The article stated that the increase in freshwater insects may in part be due to efforts to clean up lakes and rivers, and may also relate to global warming and enhanced primary productivity driven by increased nutrient inputs.
+However, the data selection and methodology of the article were criticised in several publications.

+In 2022, 66 researchers conducted a survey of 3331 biodiversity experts (meaning scientists who published a study on the subject of biodiversity over the past decade).
+This included 629 experts in terrestrial and freshwater invertebrates: on average, they believed that around 30% (with an uncertainty range between 20 and 50%) of these species are or have been threatened with extinction (including the species which had already gone extinct since 1500).
+As insects account for the vast majority of the world's invertebrates, this figure by extension applies to them as well.

+A 2019 survey of 24 entomologists working on six continents found that on a scale of 0 to 10, with 10 being the worst, all the scientists rated the severity of the insect decline crisis as being between 8–10.